cvele/playnite_web_mqtt/readme.md

 ## Known Issues

-- **Unreliable Switch State**: The state of the switch is not always accurate.
-This is a known issue and is being worked on.
+- **Unreliable Switch State**: The state of the switch is not accurate.
+This is a known issue and stems from the Playnite Web plugin for Playnite.
+The plugin does not provide a reliable way to determine the game's state at this time.
+Being worked on.
-- **Stopping Games**: Some games may not stop when the switch is turned off.
-This is also being addressed in future updates.
+- **Stopping Games**: Games do not stop when the switch is turned off.
+This is a known issue and stems from lack of implementation in Playnite it self.
+Looking for alternative ways to resolve this.
+For now, workaround is to use user defined script to stop the game. (eg. via HASS.Agent)

 ## License